NumericalForge/Serendip.jl/docs/src/tutorial/tutorial.md

 <!-- ```@meta
-CurrentModule = Amaru
+CurrentModule = Serendip
 DocTestSetup = quote
-    using Amaru
+    using Serendip
 end
 ```

 ```@setup 1
-using Amaru
+using Serendip
 ```

 # Tutorial

 ## Mesh generation

-A mesh is mainly composed by cells and nodes. in Amaru, a mesh is also composed by surface
+A mesh is mainly composed by cells and nodes. in Serendip, a mesh is also composed by surface
 cells and surface edges and are computed at the time of mesh generation.

 ### Nodes